tigerwill90/fox/README.md

 }
 ```

+#### Tree swapping while serving requests
-Additionally, fox allows the entire tree to be replaced in a single atomic operation (see Update and Swap method).
+Fox also enables you to replace the entire tree in a single atomic operation using the `Store` and `Swap` methods.
+Note that router's options apply automatically on the new tree.
 ````go
 package main